80+ Verified Digital Marketing Statistics & Trends You Should Know (2022)

-Purna Virji from Microsoft says that 25% of searches conducted on Windows 10 taskbar are voice searches.
-According to ComScore, 50% of the searches will be voice search by 2020.
+Purna Virji from Microsoft says that 25% of searches conducted on the Windows 10 taskbar are voice searches.
+According to ComScore, 50% of the searches will be voice searches by 2020.

 Even before 2020, voice search has highly influenced the lifestyle of modern consumers across the world.

 The increase in the number of smart speakers for household use in the United States of America and the United Kingdom between 2017-2019 will surprise you.
 Voice commerce sales are projected to increase over 2,000% from 2017 to 2022.